GeirGrusom/PlatformInvoker/README.md

   libraries.
 * Marshal attributes still work.
 * Both 32-bit and 64-bit is supported.
-* Unix support in the works :P
+* Unix support on Mono
 * Implementation uses ILibrary, so you can even use libraries that implements extension functionality such as OpenGL or OpenAL.